mrf/ComfyPoe/README.md

 - `image` - Output image tensor (compatible with all ComfyUI image nodes)
 - `raw_response` - Full API response text (useful for debugging)

+## Security Note

+**Do not share workflow files (.json) that contain your API key.** The key is stored in plain text within the workflow.
+Remove it before sharing or use environment variables in your setup.

 ## Requirements

 - ComfyUI